-The story behind ONE OF MY FAVOURITE workS, "Bonjour Akaroa"
+The story behind A TIMELESS CLASSIC, "Bonjour Akaroa"

 It was April 2012, I was on my annual autumn south island photo shoot & had the company of my friend Siedel along for the trip.
 We were in Blenheim & after capturing some autumn vineyard scenes, couldn’t decide where to head next.
 Over eggs & coffee, I said, “Lets try Akaroa”.
 We were off.
 Arriving minutes too late for sunset that evening, we scoured the French settlement for any interesting spots that might deliver an image at sunrise & discovered this pier, Daly's Wharf.
 Immediately sensing the potential composition, I booked us in for another early start!

 Next morning when we arrived, I was excited to see these seagulls lined up along the railing, “perfect”.
 But the light was still a long way off reaching the water.
 Time to get cunning & use our secret weapon: we had just 4 chocolate chip cookies left (Siedel’s mum bakes the best, so the sacrifice was huge!)
 I set up my equipment whilst Siedel was duly appointed “Chief Crumb Spreader” & rationed our bait along the railing.
 Of course there’s always one bossy seagull...he was a real pain & almost killed the show.
 During this time, a local said “gidday” as he rowed his dinghy out & we persevered with the gulls...at precisely 8:00:36am the sun’s rays hit the bottom of the peninsula & the seagulls finally settled down for what seemed like a second.
 I quickly seized 3 frames from left to right in order to capture this wide panorama & I don’t even remember seeing the man returning in his dinghy, but his timing was precise.
 Minutes later, the sun reached the pier & the golden reflections disappeared.
 Job done, time for coffee!